 SEOUL, South Korea — Taiwan revealed Tuesday that its military command structure has been decentralized, enabling units, under the initiative of local commanders, to respond immediately to a surprise attack.

-Beijing considers democratically governed Taiwan an intrinsic part of China that will one day return to — or be absorbed into — the Mainland under the control of China’s communist rulers.
+Beijing considers democratically governed Taiwan an intrinsic part of China that one day will return to, or be absorbed into, the mainland under the control of China’s communist rulers.

 “The Chinese communists have never renounced the use of force to annex Taiwan and continue to intensify joint training across services, shifting from purely military drills to routine, multi-service, real-combat-oriented exercises,” Taipei’s report stated.